rossmuego/MenuLightBar/README.md

 * Download/fork repo
 * cd to folder and run `npm install`
 * Run `npm run start`
+* Press button on Hue Bridge
+* Click to find bridge on the app

 ## Still to come